giuliop/AlgoPlonk/README.md

 AlgoPlonk provides an out of the box trusted setup for both bls12-381 and bn256 verifiers using the [Ethereum KZG Ceremony](https://github.com/ethereum/kzg-ceremony) and the [Perpetual Powers of Tau Ceremony](https://github.com/privacy-scaling-explorations/perpetualpowersoftau), respectively.

-The included trusted setup can support circuits with a number of constraints up to 2^14 (16K) for bls12-381, and 2^17 (128k) for bn254, and the latter could be extended to circuits of up to 128M constraints if needed.
+The included trusted setup can support circuits with a number of constraints up to 2^14 (16K) for bls12-381, and 2^17 (128k) for bn254, and the latter could be extended to circuits of up to 128M constraints in the future leveraging additional parameters from the [Perpetual Powers of Tau Ceremony](https://github.com/privacy-scaling-explorations/perpetualpowersoftau).

 Check the [`doc.go`](https://github.com/giuliop/AlgoPlonk/blob/main/setup/doc.go) file in the setup package for more details.